 May 23, 30, June 6, 13, 20, 27

 Readings and assignments can be done at your convenience.

 Expect to spend at least an hour each week on the course in addition to the class time.
 Allow yourself time to do the readings, practices and other assignments.
 It’s a good idea to schedule the time on your calendar as you would for a face-to-face class.

 1) Early Bird Discount.
-The Early Bird course rate of $99 is available until April 15.
-To take the discount at registration, enter the following coupon code: IN9E4V.
+The Early Bird course rate of $99 is available until May 1.
+To take the discount at registration, enter the following coupon code: KOCMDP.

 2) Regular Amount.
 The regular course rate is $125.